 The sampling of the study depends on one of the strategy of purposeful sampling which is criterion sampling.
 Since the purpose is identifying and getting perspectives of the ones who had experience with change interventions, criterion sampling was effective in serving this purpose.
 The basic criterion for sampling strategy of the study is contingent on 'change of the school principals within one year'.
-With this criterion, a purposive sample of five school principals and five teachers working at public primary schools in Eskisehir with experiencing principal change accompanied by educational change in these schools participated in this phenomenological study.
-Participants of the research whom are school principals vary from 8 years to 11 years while teacher participants' experiences range from 6 to 14 years.
+With this criterion, a purposive sample of five school principals and five teachers working at public primary schools in Eskisehir with experiencing principal change accompanied by educational change in these school principals are all men while teachers are all women.
+Professional experiences of school principals vary from 8 years to 11 years while teacher participants' experiences range from 6 to 14 years.
 Of the teacher research participants, three of them are classroom teachers whereas the remaining two are mathematics teachers.